Skin Brightening with Hydroquinone 2025: What to Know

 Common Skin Concerns Treated by Hydroquinone:

-It’s been used for decades in both over-the-counter (usually 2% or less) and prescription (up to 4% or higher) forms.
-The results are visible, usually within 4 to 8 weeks of consistent use.
+It has been around and in use for many decades, both over-the-counter (typically 2% or less) and prescription (up to 4% or more).
+The results can be seen, typically, within 4 to 8 weeks of regular use.

 Why Do You Need Hydroquinone?